SBKGit/birthdaywishes/README.md

 3) Depending on your env setup run the script (Ex for Mac users **python birthday.py** )

-Set up a cron job that runs as per your specific time and code is below
+Set up a cron job that runs this code as per your specific time and code is as below

 1️⃣ Open the cron editor:
 crontab -e